Maintaining Plasticity in Continual Learning via Regenerative Regularization: Experiments

 using the threshold $\delta=0.01$ following \cite{kumar2020implicit}.
 Thus, in this case, the srank is how many singular values you need to sum up to make up $99\%$ of the total sum of singular values.

-In Figure \ref{fig:network-metrics-random-mnist}, we see that both \methodname and L2 reduce the average weight magnitude.
-As pointed out by \citet{dohare2021continual}, this is potentially important when using the Adam optimizer since the updates with Adam are bounded by the global stepsize $\alpha$ or a small multiple of the stepsize.
-However, with Continual Backprop the average weight magnitude is surprisingly large, making any clear takeaway lacking.
+In Figure \ref{fig:adam-network-metrics}, we see that both \methodname and L2 reduce the average weight magnitude relative to the Baseline.
+As pointed out by \citet{dohare2021continual}, this is potentially important when using the Adam optimizer.
+Since the updates with Adam are bounded by the global stepsize or a small multiple of the global stepsize, when switching to a new task, the relative change in these weights may be small.
+However, agents which perform quite well, such as Continual Backprop and Concat ReLU, result in surprisingly large average weight magnitude, making any clear takeaway lacking.
+However, on 5+1 CIFAR the weight magnitude of Concat ReLU is very large relative to other methods, potentially explaining its sharp drop in performance in Figure~\ref{fig:adam-performance-comparison}.

 When using L$2$, the effective feature rank is smaller than it is when applying \methodname.
 This is to be expected since \methodname is regularizing towards a set of full-rank matrices, and could potentially contribute to the increased plasticity we see with \methodname.
-Continual Backprop, \methodname, and Shrink \& Perturb maintain high feature rank, whereas the other methods do not.

-On Permuted MNIST (see Figure \ref{fig:network-metrics-permuted-mnist} in Appendix \ref{appendix:network-training-dynamics}) the trends for L2 and \methodname remain.
-For other methods, they are sometimes quite different, however.
-For instance, when using Continual Backprop on Permuted MNIST, the weight magnitude does not grow nearly as much.
+Notably, Concat ReLU enjoys high feature rank across problems (with the exception of 5+1 CIFAR) which is potentially contributing to its high performance.